zachleat/speedlify/README.md

 * Requires Node 12+
 * Each file in `_data/sites/*.js` is a category and contains a list of sites for comparison.
+  * A site file can be disabled by ending its filename with `.disabled.js`.

 ## Run locally